pyauth/python-pkcs11/README.rst

 Feel free to send pull requests for any functionality that's not exposed.
 The code is designed to be readable and expose the PKCS#11 spec in a straight-forward way.

+If you want your device supported, get in touch!

 More info on PKCS#11
 --------------------